UNITARIAN UNIVERSALISM

 The Landscape and Grounds Committee takes care of the grounds on 84 South Service Road.
 The volunteers trim, weed and water the trees, shrubs, grasses and flowering plants.
 They use environmentally sound native gardening practices.

-The Chair, Carmen Rempel, plans and organizes weekly gardening “get togethers” for the volunteers.
-She oversees the arborist, and lawn maintenance contract.
-Consults with Arborists, Master Gardeners, and Credit Valley Conservation to find best gardening practices for our specific property.
-She keeps up with current area gardening information from environmental and gardening groups to be aware of impending problems.
-She can often be found on the property with a wheelbarrow full of tools, digging in the garden beds.
+They plan and organize gardening “get togethers” for the volunteers.
+They oversees the arborist, and lawn maintenance contract.
+Consult with Arborists, Master Gardeners, and Credit Valley Conservation to find best gardening practices for our specific property.
+They keep up with current area gardening information from environmental and gardening groups to be aware of impending problems.

 The wonderful volunteers are too many to name but we thank everyone who has helped with the grounds this year.